GSA/fpki-guides/_announcements/01_apple_common_removal.md

 ### macOS&nbsp;&mdash;&nbsp;Download COMMON Options

-You can download COMMON to your macOS device by using Options 1, 2, or 3.
+You can download COMMON to your macOS device by using one of these options:

 **Note:**&nbsp;&nbsp;For all options, replace _{DOWNLOAD_LOCATION}_ with your preferred file download location (e.g., `/Users/Sam.Jackson/Downloads`).
 #### Option 1:&nbsp;&nbsp;Download COMMON Using a Web Browser
 1. Open your web browser.
 2. Navigate to the [COMMON root CA certificate](http://http.fpki.gov/fcpca/fcpca.crt){:target="_blank"}.
 3. When prompted, save the certificate file to your download location.
-4. Click the *Spotlight* icon (Search tool) and search for _terminal_.
+4. Click the *Spotlight* icon and search for _terminal_.
 5. Double-click the Terminal icon (black monitor icon with white ">_") to open a window.
 6. Verify that the certificate's hash matches the SHA-256 Thumbprint in the [certificate details](#what-should-i-do):